MachineLearningDashcamCapstoneTeam/FASTAPI-Geojson-Utility/README.md

-# Machine Learning
+# FAST API

-This program uses OpenCV and Tensorflow to detect potholes in Images, and Videos.
-The model was built using YOLOv5 and the pothole dataset from RoboFlow.com.
-Currently, this project is under development.
+This program uses Gdownloader to load Google Drive vidoes and process them for mapbox development.
+The API is currently in development.

 ## Installation